Select Page

 After camp Patzicía ended, we returned to Comalapa and lived in this tent.
 Elders Argueta, Richman, Robbins

-Upon returning to Comalapa after the earthquake Camp Patzicía, we lived in a 13’ x 9’ tent in the back of the house we lived in before the earthquake.
+Upon returning to Comalapa after the earthquake Camp in Patzicía, we lived in a 13’ x 9’ tent in the back of the house we lived in before the earthquake.
 There were four missionaries in that tent.
 We had good food, and the only flush toilet and hot-water shower in town.

 Elder Larson and Victor at baptism in Rio Pixcaya